-2020 Team: Rob Montgomery, Timo Itkonen, Mike Woodard, Richard & Jacquie Blaschek
+2021 Team: Rob Montgomery, Timo Itkonen, Mike Woodard, Gabe McReynolds, Richard Blaschek and Lyndon Dojohn

 Riding across Canada had been a dream of his for decades.
 He got to live that dream in 2014.
 Now he’s doing it again with a more ambitious plan, sea to sea to sea in partnership with GAiN‘s “Water for Life” initiative and his fellow cyclists.